Stefan Kahl

 With a background in computer vision and deep learning, I am mainly focusing on developing new methods to process large data collections of environmental sounds.
 After completing my master’s degree in Applied Computer Science in 2014, I became a research assistant at the Chemnitz University of Technology, Germany.
 I was involved in research projects covering human-computer and human-robot interaction, multimodal media retrieval, and mobile application development.

 I joined the Yang Center in 2019, continuing my work on a bird sound recognition system I call BirdNET.
-My goal is to assist experts and citizen scientists in their work of monitoring and protecting our birds by developing a wide range of applications such as smartphone apps, public demonstrators, web interfaces, and robust analysis frameworks.
+My goal is to assist experts and participatory scientists in their work of monitoring and protecting our birds by developing a wide range of applications such as smartphone apps, public demonstrators, web interfaces, and robust analysis frameworks.

 Education